Monday, January 19, 2026

 Jesus is complete love, its source and its essence: "So we know and rely on the love God has for us.
 God is love.
 Whoever lives in love lives in God, and God in them" (1 John 4:16).
 We know that Jesus is "always" here with us (Matthew 28:20).

-My prayer for you: Dear Lord Jesus, I pray that, by your Spirit, you encourage and help this person who is reading what we have written together, to let go of all those they hold in unforgiveness, even them self, and that he or she may find the peace and the freedom only you can bring".
+My prayer for you: Dear Lord Jesus, I pray that, by your Spirit, you encourage and help this person who is reading what we have written together, to let go of all those they hold in unforgiveness, even them self, and that he or she may find the peace, freedom and hope only you can bring".
 Amen.

 Favourite Bible Verses